What Is Gestalt Therapy?

 Gestalt Therapy was developed by psychotherapists Fritz Perls, Laura Perls, and Paul Goodman in the 1940s.
-It was designed originally as a form of experiential and humanistic form of therapy that could be used as an alternative to conventional psychoanalysis.
+It was designed originally as a form of experiential and humanistic form of therapy that could complement conventional psychoanalysis.

 By bringing about awareness to the person, they are able to comprehend their thoughts, actions, and feelings in the present moment.
 This will allow for an intriguing insight into the methods that may help remove any currently held feelings of emotional distress and fragmentation and help the person reach their optimal level of general wellbeing.

 Gestalt therapy is very useful and effective in helping people in the development of an in-depth understanding of the interconnectedness of their physical and emotional needs.
 Self-awareness is a fundamental aspect to Gestalt therapy, and this is why clients will have a better understanding of their behaviors and reaction to certain ways.
-Gestalt therapy is a particularly valuable treatment option for various psychological issues especially it can be utilised as a long-term therapy or as a focused short-term approach.
+Gestalt therapy is a particularly valuable treatment option for various psychological issues in that it can be used as a long-term therapy or as a focused short-term approach.